Nikita0000000/cloud-capstone/README.md

 ```

-# Grading the submission
+# Application Hints

-Once you have finished developing your application, please set `apiId` and Auth0 parameters in the `config.ts` file in the `client` folder.
-A reviewer would start the React development server to run the frontend that should be configured to interact with your serverless application.
+I have set the `apiId` and Auth0 parameters in the `config.ts` file in the `client` folder.
+When you start the React development server to run the frontend it interacts with the serverless application.

 **IMPORTANT**

-*Please leave your application running until a submission is reviewed.
-If implemented correctly it will cost almost nothing when your application is idle.*
+*The application will be running until after submission is reviewed.*

 # Suggestions